Jangui92/Jangui92/README.md

 <h1 align="center">  Hi, I'm Jae :ramen:  </h1>

-I am a Software Engineer with full-stack development experience and a background in creative arts through music :guitar:.
+[Janay Anguiano] I am a Software Engineer with full-stack development experience and a background in creative arts through music :guitar:.
 Coding is what helped me pass my intro C.S. course :checkered_flag: .
 I was intrigued when I found out computers have a language :secret:.
 With my new skills, I am determined to implement creative direction and build phenomenal functional user-friendly products with an awesome team :rocket:.